top of page

 ACADEMIA

-Day's academic journey at the University of Idaho is marked by her dedication to wildlife science, research passion, and conservation commitment.
-Her journey through rehabilitation serves as an inspiration, showcasing the transformative power of passion and determination in the face of adversity.
-Her future goals include expanding her research portfolio to work with a wider range of animal species and delve deeper into disease ecology.
+Day's academic journey is marked by her dedication to wildlife science, research passion, and conservation commitment.
+Her navigation through TBI rehabilitation serves as an inspiration, showcasing the transformative power of passion and determination in the face of adversity.
+Her future goals include expanding her research portfolio to work with a wider range of animal species and delve deeper into evolutionary biology.
 As a naturalist, environmental educator, conservation photographer, and science communicator, she emerges as a dynamic force in the field of wildlife science, poised to make significant contributions to research, conservation, and public awareness of the intricate beauty and ecological importance of the natural world.

 Other Science Education